natebash/cah-game/README.md

 - **Real-time Multiplayer:** Gameplay is synchronized for all players using WebSockets (Socket.IO).
 - **Game Rooms:** Create a game and invite friends with a unique 4-letter game code.
-- **Dedicated Board View:** A special view designed for a central TV or shared screen, showing the black card, submissions, and scoreboard.
+- **Dedicated Score Board View:** A special view designed for a central TV or shared screen, showing the black card, submissions, and scoreboard.
 - **Player & Host Roles:** The first player to create a game is the host and can start the game and kick players from the lobby.
 - **Card Czar Rotation:** The role of the judge (Card Czar) automatically rotates to the next player each round.
 - **Score Tracking:** The game automatically keeps score and declares a winner at the end.